 The next day, August 17, 1945, the OSS team members were driven to the camp and met with the prisoners.
 The POWs were overjoyed and had a million questions.
 During the conversation, the team learned that Gen. Johnathan Wainwright and other high-ranking officers had been moved to another camp at Sian more than 100 miles away.
 The POWs at Mukden had been liberated.
 When the Russians entered Mukden on August 20, one POW slipped around the guards, climbed over the camp wall, and saw Russian tanks passing the camp.
 The POW could speak some Russian and Polish told the Russians that behind the wall were POWs.
 The Russians turned around one of the tanks and came through the camp’s gate.
 The tank stopped near the POWs and the crew disarmed the Japanese and gave the guns to the freed POWs.
 The Russian general made the Japanese go through a formal surrender ceremony where the camp was turned over to the former POWs.
 Shortly after this, B-29s dropped 50-gallon drums attached to parachutes to the men in an area marked by lit oil drums.
 The lead plane came down and saw the POWs.
 It circled and dropped medical supplies, food, and clothing to them.
 The planes also dropped walkie-talkies to the former POWs so that they could talk to aircrews.
 This allowed them to tell the aircrews what they needed.
 The planes dropped everything from ice cream to strings for a fiddle.

-It is not known when, but his marriage ended in divorce.
 He was discharged from the Army on March 23, 1946, and registered with Selective Service Registration on April 2, 1946, since he had not registered before the war.
 He named his mother as his contact person.
 His registration form indicated that he had been discharged from the Army.